What is Comprehensive Car Insurance?

 What is Comprehensive car insurance and what does it cover?

-Comprehensive car insurance is additional coverage that protects your car from loss or damage that's not caused by collision-related incidents.
+Comprehensive car insurance is additional coverage that protects your car from loss or damage that's typically not covered by Collision-related incidents.
 That means this coverage can protect your car from things that are out of your control.
 Like what?
-Comprehensive coverage can protect your car against:
+Comprehensive coverage can cover your car against:

 - Damage caused from falling trees or objects